Lettuce is not something normally canned or frozen, as this water-heavy vegetable does not stand up well to such methods.

 - Because lettuce wilts down, releases a lot of moisture, and reduces in volume as it ferments, an open-crock (or large bowl) method works well.
 Once fermented for a few days, the lettuce can be transferred to jars.

 - Put a layer of lettuce in a large vessel, sprinkle lightly with salt, and repeat.
-For every quart of packed-down lettuce use 1½ to 2 tablespoons salt.
+For every quart of packed-down lettuce use 1-1/2 to 2 Tbsp. salt.
 Mix lettuce and salt layers all up, taste, and add more salt if there is no noticeable saltiness to the lettuce.

 - Once layering and mixing is completed, weigh down the vegetables in the large bowl or crock.
 This can be done with a large cabbage leaf or lettuce leaf topped with a heavy plate that fits just inside the vessel, plus anything that can be put atop the plate to weighh it down further.